Succession of the Roman Empire: Ottoman Empire after 1453

 In diplomatic exchanges with the Holy Roman Empire, the Ottomans initially refused to acknowledge the latter's Imperial claim, because they saw themselves as the only rightful successors of Rome.
 In the Treaty of Constantinople (1533), the Austrian negotiators agreed not to make any mention of the Holy Roman Empire, only referring to Ferdinand I as King of Germany and Charles V as King of Spain.
 The Ottomans abandoned that requirement in the Treaty of Sitvatorok in 1606, and similarly to the Russian Empire in the Treaty of Küçük Kaynarca in 1774.

+Christian Europe never accepted the Ottoman claims of succession to the Roman Empire.
+However, the situation was different outside of Christendom.
+In the Islamic world, the Ottomans were widely recognized as Romans emperors..
+Ottoman sultans were often referred to as Roman emperors by other Muslim rulers.
+Several documents from the Mughal Empire (India) title the Ottoman sultan as the Qaiser-i-Rum (Caesar of Rome).
+In the Safavid Empire (Persia), the Persian chronicler Firishta (c.
+1570–1620), refers to the Ottoman sultan as the Sultan-i-Rum and Khunkar-i-Rum ("Lord of Rome").

-Chinese usage during the Ming dynasty referred to the Ottomans as Lumi (魯迷), derived from Rûmi, literally "Roman".
-It is important to emphasize that in China there is the concept of "conquest dynasty", with the Chinese considering dynasties of non-Han ethnic origin as the Yuan dynasty (Mongolian origin) and Qing dynasty (Manchu origin) as Chinese dynasties, this concept (when used for non-Chinese foreign people) may have influenced the Chinese to see the Ottomans as a Roman dynasty.
+Outside the Islamic world, Chinese usage during the Ming dynasty referred to the Ottomans as Lumi (魯迷), derived from Rûmi, literally "Roman".
+It is important to emphasize that in China there is the concept of "conquest dynasty", with the Chinese considering dynasties of non-Han ethnic origin such as the Mongol-led Yuan dynasty and Manchu-led Qing dynasty as Chinese dynasties.
+This concept may have influenced the Chinese to see the Ottomans as a Roman dynasty.